Truth

 Complete audit trails

-- Immutable logs for regulatory requirements
+- HIPAA-aligned, attributable logs for regulatory requirements

-- Exportable evidence for appeals and disputes
+- Exportable evidence for prior-auth appeals and denial disputes

 - Quality metrics derived from reasoning patterns